thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-09-29-cyborg-senses-weaving-materials.markdown

 Our first investigations were into a silicone called [Skin Tite / Thi-Vex](https://www.smooth-on.com/tb/files/Skin_Tite.pdf).
 Unfortunately, this material can get tacky after some time.
 We discovered with practice that it would not be able to hold Neil’s sensor, as it would mess up Neil’s beautiful hair.

 {% include image file='dragon-skin.jpg'
-   caption='A range of Smooth-On silicone products' %}
+   alt='Blue and yellow tubs labelled "Task 4" and "Liquid Rubber"' caption='A range of Smooth-On silicone products' %}

 Another material we discovered is Smooth On's [Dragon Skin](https://www.smooth-on.com/tb/files/DRAGON_SKIN_SERIES_TB.pdf), which is much stronger.
 Although these two materials are commonly used for skin special effects in movies, I could not find the data proving that long-term wearing would still be skin and human safe, as this is not in the nature of their intended use.